PascalCorpsman/CCM/README.md

 !!
 Attention !!<br>
 It is possible to compile the CCM-Project out of the given code, but the lab cache features will be disabled, as i am not allowed to publish the needed keys for the lab-API.

-If you find a bug / missing feature, you need to go the "normal" process with a ticket and i will give my best to fix / recompile the code and then republis the binaries on [www.Corpsman.de ](https://www.Corpsman.de)
+If you find a bug / missing feature, you need to go the "normal" process with a ticket in this repository and i will give my best to fix the code and then publish the binaries on [www.Corpsman.de ](https://www.Corpsman.de)

 ![Preview](Preview.png)